Coming from the main article: inculcation, you have seen how deep things are. So now we go back and focus on the details.

 AKA fields and galois theory

-Out on measure spaces
+Out on measure spaces and infinite dim vector spaces

-AKA abstract measure theory, probability theory
+AKA functional analysis, abstract measure theory, probability theory

 Out on topological spaces